August 28, 2008 - the maker 0.9

 .css

-This is your projects stylesheet, where the projects design is stored.
-A new maker project has the default stylesheed called main.
+Your projects stylesheets, where the projects design is stored.
+A Maker project usually has the default stylesheed called main.

 .dynamic

 This is for dynamic content.
-This unique for the maker.
-Check out the video tutorial.
+This unique for TheMaker.

 Every week you would need to update the information on three () pages.